-Thanks to our regular donors and the support of those who sponsored riders on the last five Waterberg Trust Challenge Rides, TWT has been able to help a number of projects in the Waterberg:
+Thanks to our regular donors and those who sponsored riders on the last five TWT Challenge Rides, TWT has been able to help a number of projects in the Waterberg:

 Lapalala Wilderness School – Education in Conservation project

-In 2017, The Waterberg Trust enabled 125 pupils from Vaalwater aged 12-17 to attend a three-day residential course at Lapalala Wilderness School where they learnt about nature conservation.
-TWT riders met some of these teenagers:
+2017 – TWT enabled 125 pupils from Vaalwater aged 12-17 to attend a 3-day residential course at Lapalala Wilderness School

-In February 2018, TWT enabled 60 teenagers and their teachers from Leseding Secondary School to go on a five-day residential course at Lapalala Wilderness School.
-TWT is sponsoring another group Meetsetshehla Secondary School to attend a course in March 2019.
+2018, TWT enabled 60 teenagers and their teachers from Leseding Secondary School to go on a 5-day residential course at Lapalala Wilderness School.

 TWT provides the salary for an experienced school nurse to work in and around Leseding Township to address social, health and educational issues faced by learners including teenage pregnancy and teenage motherhood as well as drug/alcohol abuse.

 Nurse Grace has an office at Meetsetshehla Secondary School, which has 706 learners.
-Here she offers careers advice, takes life orientation classes and has set up a vegetable garden, which students care for.
+Here she offers careers advice, takes life orientation classes and has set up a vegetable garden for students, sponsored by Environmental Impact Management Services.

-Waterberg Welfare Society – Education and Welfare projects
+Waterberg Welfare Society – Education, Health and Welfare projects

 The Waterberg Trust continues to finance learner support programmes at the Waterberg Welfare Society to give local children a place to study with a qualified Maths mentor.